scanhamman/ror1/README.md

 which also provides the Unicode code pages on which each script can be found.
 Examining the Unicodes of the characters in the names allows the script to be readily identified, and this information is added to each name record, as being of potential value when displaying the data.

-<br> d) A few field names are shortened to make them easier to use, e.g. country_subdivision_code becomes
+<br> d) The simplification of a few field names to make them easier to use, e.g. country_subdivision_code
-csubdiv_code, and continent_code becomes cont_code.
+becomes csubdiv_code, and continent_code becomes cont_code.

 The src data is designed to be used as the basis for ad hoc SQL queries of the data, and for an organisation data system UI, allowing data display and editing.
 They are also used as the basis of the summary statistics described below, and are designed to be the base data when integrating ror data into other systems.
+Only one set of src data exists at any one time - the tables are recreated each time a version's data is transformed into them.

 <h3>Summary data and the smm schema</h3>